johnpeart/johnpeart.github.io/src/posts/blogpost/2021-05-01-eurovision-first-listens.md

   commentary: |
     For once, the Beeb has put some effort in.

     This peppy track could squash itself bang in the middle of the UK Top 40.
-It's good.
+It’s good.

-    That said, there's just something *missing* from it.
-It's like a plane careering down the runway, ready to take off but not building up *quite* enough speed.
+    That said, there’s just something *missing* from it.
+It’s like a plane careering down the runway, ready to take off but not building up *quite* enough speed.

 summing-up:
     Phew!
 That was a wild ride.
 39 entries later, I think it would be nice to take a trip to [Valletta](https://www.visitmalta.com/en/valletta) in 2022; don't you?